 Structure of Training

-LEVEL 1 (MUSIC & IMAGERY – GIM INTRODUCTORY TRAINING) is a 5-day residential intensive program over 30 instructional hours that covers the spectrum of Music & Imagery in clinical and non-clinical practice, including applications for children, young people, adult clients with health-related conditions and adults seeking personal growth.
+INTRODUCTORY (Level 1) TRAINING is a 5-day residential intensive program over 30 instructional hours that covers the spectrum of Music & Imagery in clinical and non-clinical practice, including applications for children, young people, adult clients with health-related conditions and adults seeking personal growth.
 The course introduces trainees to individual and group music & imagery, the core elements of the Bonny Method of GIM, and three of Helen Bonny’s music programs, experienced both as a guide and as a traveller.

-At the end of the level 1 module, therapists can use Music & Imagery with individuals and groups in their existing practice.
-If continuing to level 2, trainees conduct 10 Bonny Method GIM sessions with friends or colleagues.
+At the end of Introductory level training therapists can use Music & Imagery with individuals and groups in their existing practice.

 Video of the venue: https://www.youtube.com/watch?v=fcob14756H4